Alliance for College Ready Schools Morgan McKinzie HS and Middle Academy 8

 Size: 54,000 SF

-Berliner and Associates Architecture’s (BAA) design of the new middle and high schools on First Street in East Los Angeles, which are being developed for Alliance for College-Ready Public Schools by Pacific Charter School Development, was driven by the desire to reinforce, invigorate, and revitalize the surrounding community.
-The two schools making up the First Street Campus are: The Media Arts and Entertainment High School, and The College-Ready Middle Academy.
+Berliner Architects recently completed construction on a new middle and high school for Alliance Public Schools on First Street in East Los Angeles.
+The design of the project was driven by the desire to reinforce, invigorate, and revitalize the surrounding community.
+The two schools making up the First Street Campus are: Morgan McKinzie HS and College Ready Middle Academy 8.

 The design intent of the project, in which the two-story schools containing exterior balconies ring a large courtyard, was two-fold.
-The project seeks, through its scale, mass, material, and fenestration, to reinforce and enhance the existing street, while simultaneously establishing something of an oasis, removed from the noise, heat, and distractions of the street for the students within the courtyard.
+The project, through its scale, mass, material, and fenestration, reinforces and enhances the existing street, while simultaneously establishing something of an oasis, removed from the noise, heat, and distractions of the street for the students within the courtyard.

 There is a multi-purpose room, to be shared by both schools, at the south edge of the courtyard, framed by the bar buildings running around the other three sides, and marking the entrance to the high school for the students and parents coming from the drop-off and parking area.
 The multi-purpose room functions as the signature piece of the project, and because it doesn’t need to mind the urban edges in the same way as the other buildings, its form and geometry are purposefully more playful.
 The multi-purpose room’s north façade, facing the courtyard, is composed entirely of storefront with large folding doors allowing student events and community gatherings to spill out into the courtyard, protected by the large cantilevered roof 30 feet above.